-Always check with them the reason why they did not complete the purchase.
+Always check with them about the reason why they did not complete the purchase.
 Use the follow-up funnels to follow up with them.

 A follow-up funnel is an autoresponder funnel that is triggered when someone abandoned the cart.
 When someone left their cart halfway, a process is triggered to remind them of the things they left in the cart.

 Cart abandonment emails or, as we like to call them here at ClickFunnels, follow-up funnels.

 These are pretty simple — they’re just a triggered email sequence that sends when someone abandons their cart.

 Just sending an email like that can make a big difference in conversion.
 So add them to your email marketing strategy and get them sent today!